 All the more power to you.
 We love seeing tribes take the initiative, go the extra mile, and raise the bar.
-There are a few powerhouse Wasteland tribes that do just that, like the Skulduggers, Dauntless eXpress Corp, Dukes of the Nuke, and Rust Devils, to name a few.
-We’re always up to grant a little extra time for camps that truly bring something epic, but arrival passes before Wednesday are EXTREMELY rare, and generally earned.
+There are a few powerhouse Wasteland tribes that do just that.
+We’re always up to grant a little extra set up time for camps that truly bring something epic.

 Does approved placement mean our camp gets early arrival?

-Yes, but only tribe members on the application will be considered.
-Joining or being a member of an approved and placed tribe or camp does not automatically grant early arrival.
-If the day after your camp gets approved and placed, you suddenly sprout 30 new members begging to get in early, you could lose your camp placement, be subject to relocation, and lose early arrival status for everyone in your tribe.
+Joining or being a member of an approved and placed tribe does not automatically grant early work access.
+If the day after your camp gets approved and placed, you suddenly sprout 30 new members begging to get in early, you could lose your camp placement, be subject to relocation, and lose early work access status for everyone in your tribe.
 Work Access Passes will be emailed to the camp lead.
 It is up to the camp leadto distribute their allotment of WAP’s to their build crews.

-Does our camp have to arrive Wednesday, or can we still come in on Thursday when the event officially opens?
+Does our camp have to arrive early, or can we still come in on Wednesday when the event officially opens?

 What if my camp requires additional teardown time?

 Your camp better be epic.
-When filling out the application, you may request a teardown pass for a small crew to remain as late as noon Monday, September 26th.
-We strongly suggest this skeleton crew only consist of the actual individuals absolutely essential to dismantling and cleaning up your campsite.
+When filling out the application, you may request tear down passes for a small crew to remain after the event.
+We strongly suggest this skeleton crew only consists of the actual individuals absolutely essential to dismantling and cleaning up your campsite (Trash Pandas).
 This is not a pass to party.
 Teardown passes will be sent to your tribe lead for distribution.
 If they don’t have a pass, they will need to leave the premises by the end of the event, which is 4 PM PST on Sunday.
 They will not be approved to remain on-site.
 Do not come to staff asking for exemptions.

-Security and California City Police will be doing an event-wide sweep starting after 6pm.
+Security and local police will be doing an event-wide sweep starting 6pm.
 Wristbands will be checked.
 The event is over.
 If you don’t have a teardown wristband, you don’t need to be there..
 If you are planning to carpool with someone who is on the teardown list and you are not on the list, you will need to make arrangements for a different ride.

-My camp wants to vend at Wasteland, so do we need to fill out this application?
+My camp wants to vend at Wasteland, so do we need to fill out VENDOR’s Application?

 So, there’s this couple in our tribe that show up late to everything, can’t get their S#@T together, and kinda make a nuisance of themselves.
 Do we have to kick them out of our tribe?

 No. This situation is surprisingly common.
 We all have the friend who shows up a day late, forgets their costume, buys a brand new tent on the way in, parks their shiny new car in the middle of the street, immediately gets drunk, and takes 12 hours to unload their stuff.
-You don’t have to kick them out of your tribe, but you may want to reconsider putting their name on the application.
-Here’s why.
+You don’t have to kick them out of your tribe, but you may want to reconsider giving them work access passes.

 Every member of your tribe or camp represents you as a whole, and all of you have to take responsibility for their actions.
-You can help them theme their gear, encourage positive behavior, even do some of the work for them, OR, you can request they not camp with you in the themed area and have them arrive when the event officially opens on Thursday.
-They can come hang out with the tribe, without actually camping in the themed zone.
+You can help them theme their gear, encourage positive behavior, even do some of the work for them, OR, you can request they not camp with you in the themed area and have them arrive when the event officially opens on Wednesday.
+They can come and hang out with the tribe without actually camping in the themed zone.

-To be clear, if your campmates cause problems for staff or security (especially on early arrival Wednesday), drink too much or abuse drugs that land them in the med tent, or completely fail at theme, it WILL affect placement and arrival status for the entire camp.
+To be clear, if your campmates cause problems for staff or security (especially pre-event), drink too much or abuse drugs that land them in the med tent, or completely fail at theme, it WILL affect placement and arrival status for the entire camp.
 In short, if they look bad, you look bad.

 My tribe has been coming to Wasteland for years.
 Do we still need to apply for placement?

 Yes.
 ALL theme camps must submit an application to be considered for placement.
-Seniority will of course be a factor, but only the best themed tribes will be considered, regardless of years in attendance.
+Only the best themed tribes will be considered, regardless of years in attendance.
 If your tribe has been coming for five years and a first-year group of noobs kicks your ass in theme, it’s time to up your game.

-Yeah, but I’m a big shot, my tribe rules Wasteland, and we donate a bottle of Trader Joe’s rum to the Atomic Cafe every year.
-The theme standards and application process can’t possibly apply to us!
-Or does it?
+Yeah, but I’m a big shot, my tribe rules Wasteland, and we donate a bottle to the Atomic Cafe every year.
+The theme standards and application process can’t possibly apply to us… or does it?

 Yes.
 You.
 Especially you.
 No application, no approval, no placement.